 The Bureau of Prisons' Management is responsible for establishing and maintaining effective internal control and financial management systems that meet the objectives of the FMFIA.
 The BOP assessed its internal controls over the effectiveness and efficiency of operations and compliance with the applicable laws and regulations in accordance with OMB Circular A-123 as required by Section 2 of the FMFIA.
-Based on the results of this assessment, the BOP can provide reasonable assurance that its internal control over the effectiveness and efficiency of operations and compliance with applicable laws and regulations as of September 30, 2020, was operating effectively.
+Based on the results of this assessment, the BOP can provide reasonable assurance that its internal control over the effectiveness and efficiency of operations and compliance with applicable laws and regulations as of September 30, 2021, was operating effectively, except for the material weakness related to financial statement preparation.